 "There are some capable performances, particularly from Amanda Hale and young Zoe Brough, who alternates the role of Iris, but the play’s twist isn’t really all that twisty and despite being written in 2012 it feels oddly dated.
 Tim Price’s Teh Internet is Serious Business – which was also staged by the Royal Court – was far from perfect but was at least engaging with issues surrounding the internet today, whereas this, despite being set some time in the future, feels a bit vintage,especially since its ideas have already been picked over many times before in the novels of William Gibson or The Matrix.
 Or Strange Days.
 Or Blade Runner.
 Or, hell, even Red Dwarf.
 In 1988."

 Date: 1 February 2015

 Written by: WestEndTheatre

-Tags: Amanda Hale, Duke Of York's Theatre, Ivanno Jeremiah, Jeremy Herrin, Stanley Townsend, The Nether, the nether reviews
+Tags: Amanda Hale, Duke Of York's Theatre, Ivanno Jeremiah, Jeremy Herrin, reviews round-up, Stanley Townsend, The Nether, the nether reviews